Contryx/AI-AGENT-OPENAI/README.md

-#🤖 AI-AGENT-OPENAI
+# 🤖 AI-AGENT-OPENAI

-This project is a beginner-friendly command-line AI assistant built using OpenAI
+This project is a beginner-friendly command-line AI assistant built using OpenAI.

-#FEATURES:
+---

+## ✨ Features

-Conversational interface in the terminal
+- 💬 Conversational interface in the terminal
-Uses OpenAI’s language models (GPT-3.5 or GPT-4) Supports LangChain tools (e.g., calculator)
+- 🧠 Uses OpenAI’s language models (GPT-3.5 or GPT-4)
+- 🔧 Supports LangChain tools (e.g., calculator)
-Designed to be extendable with additional agents and logic Beginner-friendly codebase
+- 🛠️ Designed to be extendable with additional agents and logic
+- 🌱 Beginner-friendly codebase

+---

 project
 main.py # Main entry point for the agent